Foster Care

 Foster parents need to be in good physical and mental health to care for a child in need:

 • A medical professional must confirm the health of everyone in your household.
-The individual must be authorized to conduct physical examinations, such as a physician assistant, a clinical nurse specialist, a certified nurse practitioner, or a certified nurse-midwife.
+The individual must be authorized to conduct physical examinations, such as a physician assistant, clinical nurse specialist, certified nurse practitioner, or certified nurse-midwife.

 References and Background Checks

-All foster parents in Ohio must provide references and submit to background checks — this is all to ensure that a child in care is placed in a safe and proper home.
+All foster parents in Ohio must provide references and submit to background checks — this ensures that a child in foster care is placed in a safe and proper home.

 • You need to provide contact details for references.